wyldclaw/HandyNotes-Tormentors-of-Torghast/README.md

 * Show only the tormentors you still need rewards from.

 ## Localization
-This addon has been supported to the following languages:

 * deDE - German
 * enUS - English
 * esES - Spanish